ORGANIZATIONAL ANALYSIS AND PROJECT MANAGEMENT (II MOD)

 In particular the course could be articulated as follows:

-II part (20 hours) – Project management growth: concepts and definitions.
+Block II (24 hours) – Project management growth: concepts and definitions.
 Organizing and staffing the project team.
 Project management: tools and techniques to manage temporary and project organizations

 1) R.L.
 Daft, Management (12th ed.), South-Western College Pub, 2015 (chs.
 10,11,13)